0xPolygon/polygon-docs/docs/cdk/agglayer/overview.md

 The culmination of Polygon Lab's innovation and design, AggLayer is an evolving ecosystem of zk-based (zero-knowledge) interacting chains.
 It addresses the current industry focus on interoperability and shared liquidity.

-While most rollup environments follow a modular approach, where developers pick-and-choose components such as execution and data availability layers for example, the Agglayer vision is uniquely centered around zk-proof technology.
+While most rollup environments follow a modular approach, where developers pick-and-choose components such as execution and data availability layers for example, the AggLayer vision is uniquely centered around zk-proof technology.

 <center>
 ![CDK architecture](../../img/cdk/agglayer/mono-modu.png)